ezgranet/mmp-calc/README.md

 The first row is given over to explanatory headers, and is ignored by `mmp-calc`.
 Input in `mmp-calc` **must** follow the format used in the image above.  **Column 1 should include the names of parties.
 Column 2 should include the number of seats already won by each party.
 Column 3 should include the relevant number of votes used for calculating the proportional tier of seats.**

 With these data in place, we can now use the script to calculate the 7 regional seats!
-The easiest way to do this is to place `mmp-calc.py` in the directory containing your Excel spreadsheet/CSV file, and then `cd` into that directory.
-Once that is done, type `python3 mmp-calc.py` into your terminal.
+Open the GUI and select the excel file!

 Then, simply respond to the prompts given by the script.
 In our case, our input file is `sample-data.xlsx` (and is in the same directory as the script), so we type that when asked for our file path.
 We want to use d'Hondt, so we type `dh` when asked for the system.
 We need to calculate 7 seats, so we type `7` when asked how many seats we want to calculate.
 We want our output in Excel format, so we request the file `hi-output` with the extension `XLSX`, and we want that file in the same directory as our input, so we leave the `File Path` question blank.
 All of these steps are shown in the image below: